coleman2246/Out-of-Stock-Reminder/README.md

 - www.canadacomputers.com

 ## Methods of Notification
 The methods of notification are as follows.
-All methods have terminal as well:
+All methods have terminal output as well by default:
 - Email
 - Terminal
 - System Notifacations (Linux only)